vcwild/tooth-growth/README.md

 ### Hypothesis Conclusion

-We can confirm with a 95% confidence interval that the tooth length by using Vitamin C across all dosages is less than that of Orange Juice, implying that the tooth length is directly affected by the supplement used.
+We can confirm with a 95% confidence interval that, for the true population distribution, the tooth length by using Vitamin C across all dosages is less than that of Orange Juice, implying that the type of supplement used may affect the tooth length.

+Alternatively, we can imply that the p-value for this observation is too high in relation to the threshold, meaning that this statement can be a false positive.

 ### Hypothesis 2 - Comparing tooth growth by dose